Pantos Price Hits $0.35 (PAN)

 Buying and Selling Pantos

-It is usually not possible to buy alternative cryptocurrencies such as Pantos directly using US dollars.
-Investors seeking to acquire Pantos should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Pantos using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Pantos directly using U.S. dollars.
+Investors seeking to acquire Pantos should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pantos using one of the exchanges listed above.

 Receive News & Updates for Pantos Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pantos and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.